flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 address security and compliance issues may result in rejection of current or new submissions.

+### Monetisation policy

+This policy is applicable where an application, directly requires payment from the user.
+This includes purchasing the application itself, unlocking features, or buying in-app items.

+The following are excluded from the scope of this policy:

+* Any voluntary, non-mandatory forms of payments such as donations.

+* Payments made through the application that are independent of the app itself.

+If the policy is applicable:

+* Monetisation must provide a clear and non-negligible benefit or functionality to the user and they cannot be charged multiple times for the same benefit unless operating on a subscription model.

+* Prices must be set reasonably and must be relative to the value and the features provided by the application.
+Other paid applications providing the similar features can be used as a reference point.

+* Any monetisation requirements or benefits must be disclosed upfront unambiguously and should be clearly visible to the users.

+* The prices, and the benefits provided to the users must not be altered in a way that would substantially degrade the user experience upon acceptance.

+* Reviewers must be able to access and test the application's full functionality during the review process if necessary.

+If the application is being maintained or submitted by third party unrelated to upstream, certain relaxations may be made.

 ### Misleading, malicious or illegal submissions

 Submissions that impersonate, engage or encourage to engage in unlawful